All Episodes

 Yeah, I don't know how many of you are hanging around mosques after you've gone over and learned jihad.

-But I mean, this is this is their excuse.
+But I mean, this is their excuse.

 Now, here's the problem, though, is that Obama told us that people only become terrorists because they're so poor.